wwu-mmll/photonai/README.md

  optimization metrics from a list of pre-registered options.

- Importantly, you can integrate custom solutions into your data processing pipeline, but also for any part of the model training and evaluation process including ucstom hyperparameter optimization strategies.
+ Importantly, you can integrate custom solutions into your data processing pipeline, but also for any part of the model training and evaluation process including custom hyperparameter optimization strategies.

 For a detailed description,